Rami Makhlouf: Accusations of corruption

 In February 2008, the United States Department of the Treasury designated Makhlouf as a beneficiary and facilitator of public corruption in Syria.
 His influence and connections within the government have allowed him to control the issuance of certain types of profitable commodities contracts, it said.
 According to the US Treasury, "Makhlouf has manipulated the Syrian judicial system and used Syrian intelligence officials to intimidate his business rivals.
 He employed these techniques when trying to acquire exclusive licenses to represent foreign companies in Syria and to obtain contract awards."
 On 10 May 2011, the European Union placed sanctions on him for "bankrolling the government and allowing violence against demonstrators".
 Makhlouf's brother Hafez Makhlouf was until 2014 head of Syria's intelligence agency, the General Security Directorate.

 Political observers generally accept that Makhlouf's great wealth is a result of his close family ties to the Syrian government.
 It is reported that Bashar al-Assad before he became president would during official meetings try to make business contacts for Rami.
-In US diplomatic cables leaked by WikiLeaks, Rami Makhlouf is described as a powerful government financer.
+In leaked US diplomatic cables, Rami Makhlouf is described as a powerful government financer.
 Makhlouf has further been accused of illegally diverting Lebanese telephone calls through Syria with the help of businessman Pierre Fattouch for the benefit of Syriatel.

 Makhlouf controlled three Syrian companies close to the government of Bashar Al-Assad – Maxima Middle East Trading, Morgan Additives Manufacturing and Pangates International.
 These companies used Mossack Fonseca shell companies registered in the Seychelles and British Virgin Islands to ease the pressure global sanctions put on his cousin's regime.
 He paid for the Syrian Air Force helicopter fuel through shell companies, for example.
 The US Treasury sanctioned Makhlouf, charging that Pangates had supplied the Assad government with a thousand tonnes of aviation fuel.